davehorner/startt/README.md

   Rewrite any URL arguments to use the `debugchrome://` prefix for [debugchrome-cdp-rs](https://crates.io/crates/debugchrome-cdp-rs) support.
 - `--gui`
   Launch the graphical user interface for managing grids, running demos, and launching commands.
+- `--num-recent COUNT`
+  Specify the number of recent windows or processes (parents) to track and process (default: 1).

 **Examples:**